crs4/life_monitor/lm_admin_guide.md

 **Assumptions**:

 * you'll be running and accessing the setup on **localhost**;
-* you will use the integrated WorkflowHub instance as the identity provider.
+* you will use the integrated WorkflowHub instance as the identity provider;
 * **the WorkflowHub instance will be accessible with the host name "`seek`"**.
-You can do this by creating an entry in `/etc/hosts` or using a local DNS server, like `bind`.
+You can do this by creating an entry in `/etc/hosts` or using a local DNS server, like `bind`

 To start the deployment, go through the following steps:

-0. `docker network create life_monitor` to create the Docker network;
+0. `docker network create life_monitor`, to create the Docker network;
 1. `make start`, to start the main LifeMonitor services;
 2. `make start-aux-services`, to start the preconfigured instances of WorkflowHub and Jenkins;
     these auxiliary services are needed to run the LifeMonitor tests and to check your local deployment as explained below;